 However, you can do plenty of things in your own time to ensure your office drains remain in good condition.
 We’ve put together a list of our top five office plumbing tips, which include:

 There’s nothing worse than blocked, smelly drains in your office.
 Even if wastewater does drain away eventually, slow drains can cause all sorts of nasty smells and unpleasant odours.

 Because of this, it’s a good idea to unblock slow or poorly draining pipes regularly.
-You could use a commercial drain cleaner, but if so, you need to be careful that you don’t cause long-term damage.
-Alternatively, there are numerous home remedies you can use, including a mixture of baking soda and vinegar.
+You could use a commercial drain cleaner, but if so, you must be careful not to cause long-term damage.
+Alternatively, you can use numerous home remedies, including a mixture of baking soda and vinegar.

 - Check for and Fix Leaks

-It’s also important to stay on top of leaky pipes and taps as much as possible.
-If not dealt with in a timely manner, small leaks can turn into big problems, including taps which just won’t turn off.
-It’s therefore a good idea to inspect for leaks from time to time and to fix them as soon as they are noticed, as you will need to hire a commercial cleaning specialist to clean a flooding, if one occurs.
+It’s also essential to stay on top of leaky pipes and taps as much as possible.
+If not dealt with promptly, small leaks can turn into big problems, including taps, which just won’t turn off.
+It’s an excellent idea to inspect for leaks occasionally and fix them as soon as they are noticed, as you will need to hire a commercial cleaning specialist to clean flooding if one occurs.

 - Avoid Putting Foreign Material Down the Drain

 Additionally, you can ensure your office drains remain in good condition by preventing foreign objects from entering them.
 Avoid anything other than water and human waste entering your drains.
 Even things like hair and food scraps can cause problems if you’re not careful.

 - Inspect Your Pipes for Signs of Wear